 Moses Swinney of Granville Co., N.C.

 If Moses Swinney was born around 1717 or earlier, was he a descendant of the Edmund Sweny, Jr. line and, if so, who was his father?
 Several researchers have identified Lazarus Sweny as his father.
 Given that we do not have any information about Lazarus's marriages or children before 1729 when he was around 45 years old, this speculation may have merit.
 In his 1732 will, Lazarus Sweny only mentions two sons, Daniel and James, to whom he gave his houses and specified lands.
 Later in that document he says that the remainder of his real and personal property was to be equitably divided between his wife and children, even calling them "other children" a couple of lines later in the document.
 It's possible that Moses Swinney of Granville was one of those "other children," but there is no clear evidence at this time.
 It's said that James Swinney, son of Lazarus, was in N.C., and that his daughter, Molly, married in Edgecombe Co. while his son Thomas lived in Granville Co.
 Unfortunately, we have not seen documents to confirm this, nor proof that these were the children of Lazarus.

 Moses Sweny/Swinney of Amherst Co., Va.

 In 1772 Moses Sweny received a land grant of 18 acres on a branch of Harris's Creek.
 One year later, John Swinney sold a 64 acre tract of land on Pedlar River along with household items, livestock and one slave.
 Today, Harris Creek and Pedlar River are around 8 miles apart at their closest juncture just north of Lynchburg, Va.
 In the 1780s Moses, Joseph and John Sweney/Swinney appeared on several Amherst Co., Va. tax lists.
 However, in 1790 Joel and a recently married Henry Swiney were the only Swinneys appearing on the tax lists; Moses, Joseph and John did not.
 Around that same time, Swinneys began appearing on tax lists in Lincoln Co., Ky. including Moses and Joseph.
-We can't be sure that these are the same family members who previously lived in Amherst Co., Va.; however, there is a transaction in Amherst County that may shed light on this issue.
-On Aug.
+While we couldn't be certain that these were the same family members who previously lived in Amherst Co., Va., there are two documents that fairly conclusively confirm that they are the same family.
+First, on Aug.
 27, 1788, "Moses Sweeney of Kentucky" signed an indenture for the sale of a 184 acre tract of land on the Pedler River to Peter Waterfield.
 Was this piece of land near the 64 acre tract that John Sweney sold in 1773?
-Does this suggest that Moses Sweeny was the son of John Sweeney and perhaps inherited the tract when John died or moved on?
+Does this suggest that Moses Sweeny was the son or brother of John Sweeney and perhaps obtained the tract when John died or moved on?
 Second, according to the Revolutionary War pension application of Joseph Sweeny of Washington Co., Ky., dated November 1833, he recalled entering service in October 1780 in New Glasgow, Amherst Co., Va.
 In a supporting document, Charles Sweeney of Casey Co., Ky.
 (Casey County was formed out of Lincoln County in 1807) called Joseph Sweeney his older brother and confirmed his account of Revolutionary War service.
-We do believe this is fairly compelling evidence that Moses Sweeney of Amherst Co., Va. is the same individual as Moses Sweeney of Lincoln Co., Ky. (later Casey Co., Ky.).
+We do believe these two items are compelling evidence that Moses Sweeney of Amherst Co., Va. is the same individual as Moses Sweeney of Lincoln Co., Ky.
 This would make Moses Sweny/Swinney of Amherst Co., Va., and perhaps John Swinney of the same county, the earliest known ancestors of our Sweeney154 and Sweeney181.
 Moses Sweeny wrote his last will on May 27, 1813 and it was proved in court on July 13, 1813.
 It's clear from his will that he owned slaves, that his wife's name was Elizabeth and that he had at least four sons, John, Charles, Joseph and Edmund.
 After apportioning some of his estate and slaves, he said "I also leave all the rest of my negroes to be equally divided among all the rest of my children . . . and all the rest of my personal property to be sold and equally divided among all my children...."
 He named Charles Sweeny and John Thomas as executors of his estate.

 William Swinney of Prince Edward Co., Va.